 Jacob Chrisman and Magdalena Hite married in Pennsylvania and the young couple and their first child (Jacob Jr., born 1730) made the pioneering journey from there to Virginia in 1732.
 They traveled as part of a wagon train along with more than a dozen other families, including Magdalena's siblings and their families.
 That trip was one of several that Magdalena's father, Jost Hite (1685-1761), organized and led.
 Hite is considered to be one of the first pioneer settlers of the Shenandoah Valley of Virginia.

 George Chrisman grew up in a community built by his father, the Hites and their extended families, which included Bowman and Froman.
-The Hites were acquainted with George Washington who, as a teenaged land surveyor in 1748, lodged at the inn owned by John Hite (George's uncle), along with other members of the team.
+The Hites were acquainted with George Washington who, as a teenaged land surveyor in 1748, lodged at the inn owned by John Hite, George Chrisman's uncle.
 Washington spent several years in the area and his documented writings include diary entries about lodging at Capt.
 Hite's in Frederick Town and having his baggage sent there.
 The Hites obviously made an impression on the young man as nearly twenty years later Washington recalled their success when he wrote in a letter, "...Only look to Frederick, and see what Fortunes were made by the Hites and first takers up of those lands: Nay how the greatest Estates we have in this Colony were made..."

 In 1761 when he was 16 years old, George Chrisman acquired 376 acres of choice Augusta (now Rockingham) County land along Linville Creek from his parents.
 Around the same time they deeded 300 acres of adjoining land to George's 22 year-old brother Johannes (John).
-The land was quite a distance from their family home in Frederick County, about 60 miles south, but the brothers would be neighbors who could help each other as they built their own homesteads and raised the next generation of Chrismans.
+The land was about 60 miles south of the family home in Frederick County, but the brothers would be neighbors who could help each other as they built their respective homesteads and raised the next generation of Chrismans.

 George's wife Hannah McDowell was born in 1747.
-Her parents, General Joseph McDowell (1715-1771) and Margaret O'Neill or O'Neal (1723-1780) emigrated from Ireland soon after their 1739 marriage and made their way to the same area in the Shenandoah Valley of Virginia where the Hites, Chrismans and other pioneering families had settled several years before.
+Her parents, General Joseph McDowell (1715-1771) and Margaret O'Neill/O'Neal (1723-1780) emigrated from Ireland soon after their 1739 marriage and made their way to the same area in the Shenandoah Valley of Virginia where the Hites, Chrismans and other pioneering families had settled several years before.
 Hannah and her siblings were born in this community so she and George would have known each other as children.
 In 1761, when Hannah was 14, the McDowells migrated to Quaker Meadows, North Carolina where they settled permanently, leaving Hannah behind in the care of the Chrismans or some other respectable family.
 It is likely that Hannah was already betrothed to 16 year-old George who received his 376 acres in May of that year.
 She would have assisted with household chores to earn her keep until she and George married and set off on their own.
-The actual wedding date of George Chrisman and Hannah McDowell is unknown, but an educated guess would be between 1763 (when Hannah turned 16) and 1765 (a year before they welcomed their first child).
+George and Hannah's wedding date is unknown, but an educated guess would be between 1763, when Hannah turned 16, and 1765, a year before they welcomed their first child.